zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

 13. For **Schema Name**, enter **SRC\_OCIGGLL**, and then click **Submit**. *You only need to click Submit once.
 Click Search, and then enter SRC_OCIGGLL to verify.*

-In this lab, you created a connection from the Oracle GoldenGate Marketplace instance to the source ATP database.
+In this lab, you created a connection from the Oracle GoldenGate Marketplace instance to the target ADW database.
 You can now proceed to the [next lab](#next).

 ## Acknowledgements

 * **Author** - Jenny Chan, Consulting User Assistance Developer, Database User Assistance
-* **Contributors** -  Denis Gray, Database Product Management
+* **Contributors** -  Julien Testut, Database Product Management
 * **Last Updated By/Date** - Jenny Chan, July 2021